JonnyBeoulve/Redux-Saga-Frontier/README.md

 # Redux-Saga-Frontier
 This website will allow users to randomize then confirm a group of four characters to embark on a RPG journey.
-The program is intended to demonstrate a baseline setup of Redux and Saga with React.
+The program is intended to demonstrate handling array structure state with Redux and Saga in React.
+Two APIs are used with references to one another to provide both sprite avatars and character data.

 ## How to Use
 A demo build will be hosted on Firebase in the near future.